If you decided to start a bullet journal you might also look for tracker ideas that you could add to your pages.

 Sunset / sunrise

-(you must have a look at habit tracker’s benefits because it can give you so many insights if you know the right way to approach it. and, believe it or not, you can even use a habit tracker instead of a planner – see how!)
+(you must have a look at the habit tracker’s benefits because it can give you so many insights if you know the right way to approach it.
+Also, believe it or not, you can even use a habit tracker instead of a planner – see how!)

 Books to read

 (in case you don’t know, I’m super-passionate about goals and here you can find many posts about this topic, but I think the best, and most comprehensive, is this one that guides you from creating to achieving your goal)

 (consider reading how to create a schedule as an intro to creating a consistent daily routine)

 (tracking your achievements is a great way to see your success in one place. you can check out 6 more lists you can make to both do the work and feel happy and content)

 What I learned

 Trackers For The Spiritual Aspect